cedricpierre/FluORM/README.md

 FluORM ("Flu{ent}-ORM") is a lightweight and flexible Object-Relational Mapping (ORM) library for TypeScript/JavaScript applications.
 It provides a simple and intuitive way to interact with your API endpoints while maintaining type safety and following object-oriented principles.

+## Quality & Reliability

+- 💯 Written in TypeScript
+- 🧪 99% test coverage with Vitest
+- ⚡️ Designed for fast, type-safe API interactions

 ## Installation

 ```bash